 Throughout the probate litigation process, the trial judge will issue a number of orders prior to making a final determination in the case.
 Sometimes, these interlocutory orders can involve injunctions, or the judge may issue decisions on claims made against the parties.
 While not all orders issued by the court are appealable, some are.
 For instance, final judgments that resolve all claims made against each party can be appealed — as well as specific types of partial final judgments.

 Arguing an appeal is very different from litigating a case at trial — it requires precision, acumen, and a specific set of skills.
 Mr. Hess knows how to identify the vital issues in a probate matter to help ensure a successful appeal in even the most complicated cases.
-Matthew is familiar with estate planning, wills, and trusts and is experienced in trial law.
-He will help you in trust and probate litigation cases, determining if there has been a breach of fiduciary duty and ensuring you get the best result.

 Contact a Knowledgeable Illinois Probate Litigation Attorney